- Wood, bamboo crafts

 A bamboo whisk of light and air

 Takayama Chasen were first made in the middle of the Muromachi period (1336-1573).
-According to legend, Murata Juko, known as the founder of wabi-cha (the simple tea ceremony), requested Takayama Minbunojo Nyudo Sosetsu to make him some tea whisks.
-Unfortunately very little evidence concerning either man exists from those times, but we do know tea whisks (chasen) made by Takayama Minbunojo Nyudo Sosetsu were presented to Emperor Go-Tsuchimikado by Murata Juko.
-The Emperor was delighted and bestowed the name Takaho, and so the tea whisk came to be known as Takaho Chasen.
-It is unclear when or who changed the name of Takaho Chasen to Takayama Chasen.
-In the background of the success of the local Takayama tea whisk industry, we find a plentiful supply of good quality bamboo easily harvested in the mountains near Takayama and a ready market in the nearby cities of Kyoto and Osaka.
+It is said that Juko MURATA, known as the founder of simple tea ceremony, wabi-cha, requested Minbunojo Nyudo Sosetsu TAKAYAMA to make him some tea whisks.
+Unfortunately, as there is very little information about both of them from those times, we are unable to know about the history in detail, but we do know that the tea whisks made by Minbunojo Nyudo Sosetsu TAKAYAMA were presented to Emperor Go-Tsuchimikado by Juko MURATA.
+The Emperor was delighted and bestowed the name "Takaho", and so the tea whisk came to be known as "Takaho Chasen".
+It is unclear when or who changed the name of Takaho Chasen to Takayama Chasen, but the Chinese character of 'taka' used in the family name and name of the area Takayama was changed to the same Chinese character used in Takaho.
+In the background of the success of the local Takayama tea whisk industry, we find a plentiful supply of good quality bamboo harvested in the mountains near Takayama, and a ready market in the nearby cities of Kyoto and Osaka.

 General Production Process